philrmass/noted0/README.md

 - `npm run start` to start the dev server

 ### To Do
+- make svg children icon
-- make svg button icons (+, x, children), put in index.html
+- move svg icons into index.html, svg use
 - PWA and service worker
 - select note as parent on click, show full and children
 - add children icon